Pre-primary education has not always had the attention it needs to improve in low- and middle-income countries. It is time to turn a corner.

 There are issues surrounding cost as well, with teachers at early childhood development centres often working without standardised pay, adequate training or resources.

-While there are significant challenges facing pre-primary education in LMICs, they can be overcome.
+While there are significant challenges facing pre-primary education in developing countries, they can be overcome.
 Incorporating minimum standards is an essential step for increasing the overall quality of pre-primary education.
 In one country where we work, there have been recent developments to increase pre-primary education quality through doing this.
 A few years ago, the country's Ministry of Education published Basic Requirements and Minimum Standards (BRMS) guidelines.
-Though well-intentioned, the ministry has since recognised that the standards were too generic.
-Instead of specifying the needs for pre-primary education, the standards laid out guidelines for all educational institutions more generally.
+Though well-intentioned, the Ministry has since recognised that the standards were too generic.
+Instead of specifying the needs for pre-primary education, they simply laid out guidelines for all educational institutions more generally.

-The ministry has been working to develop more effective minimum standards.
-The standards will cover factors such as the curriculum, staffing, health, safety and wellbeing, culture, family and community engagement, governance and leadership, as well as financial matters.
+However, the Ministry has been working with partners to bring in the expertise required to define what sufficient quality looks like.
+As a result, there will be more effective minimum standards, covering factors such as the curriculum, staffing, health, safety and wellbeing, culture, family and community engagement, governance and leadership, and financial matters.

-A lot of progress still needs to be made, in order to develop pre-primary education in LMICs.
+A lot of progress still needs to be made to develop pre-primary education in developing countries.
 But some countries are making changes to turn the situation around.
-Implementing Basic Requirements and Minimum Standards (BRMS) for pre-primary education is an important step in developing pre-primary education, with the quality of education likely to see improvements as a result.
+Implementing Basic Requirements and Minimum Standards (BRMS) for pre-primary education is an important and simple step that can often be implemented within a few months.
+These standards can then guide pre-primary education institutions, and can be slowly refined over time, to produce high-quality education.

 AUTHORS